 It is so exciting to have Spring appear, creeping around the corner as she does, not really making her presence felt, just a little warmer, a little sunnier day by day.
 Capricious too, bringing thunderstorms and hail one moment and radiant sunshine the next.

 Today, in all her glory, Spring served up a magnificent day.
 The afternoon was spent with friends eating and communing, enjoying her magnificence under sprouting grapevines, tiny tomato plants in just a tad too early, herbs flourishing.

 Continue reading “SPRING into Salads | Seasonal Cooking”

 I love to be inspired by reading recipes.
 I truly do.
 But unless I am making something quite new I don’t always stick to a recipe.
 I think that we all have that tendency, right?
 Adapt to our tastes, and to whatever is in our pantry and fridge.

 Today I read an old NZ recipe from the magazine Cuisine and thought, mmm, yes, a lovely Sunday Brunch.
 And then I made it my style.
 We give you the two versions today, so that you can see how to adopt and adapt from within a recipe framework.

-Our similar recipes include Orange and Walnut Salad, Jerusalem Artichokes with Halloumi and Basil Oil, and Three Citrus Salad with Chilli and Ginger.
+Our similar recipes include Orange and Date Salad with Fennel Orange Dressing, Orange and Walnut Salad, Jerusalem Artichokes with Halloumi and Basil Oil, and Three Citrus Salad with Chilli and Ginger.

 Or are you looking for Halloumi recipes?
 Try Halloumi and Watermelon Salad, and Halloumi Pizza.